kgdowney/EmailApp/README.md

 # EmailApp
-A simple email admin app built from Java
+A simple email admin app built from Java with the task of creating email accounts for new hires.

 The application does the following:
 - Generates an email with the following syntax: firstname.lastname@department.company.com